-The stability simulation takes about 250 iterations to converge and the dominant eigenvalues (together with the respective eigenvectors) will be printed.
-In this case it was found $\lambda{1,2} = 1.000224 \times e^{\pm 0.24984i}$.
+The eigenvalues are provided in the file ChannelStability.evl and in this case it was found $\lambda{1,2} = 1.000224 \times e^{\pm 0.24984i}$.
 Therefore, since the magnitude of the eigenvalue is larger than 1, the flow is absolutely unstable.
 It is possible to visualise the eigenvectors using the post-processing utilities.
 The figure shows the profile of the two eigenmode component, which shows the typical Tollmien - Schlichting waves that arise in viscous boundary layers.